Teyik0/ultrapyup/src/ultrapyup/resources/README.md

 - `.pre-commit-config.yaml` - Pre-commit hooks configuration

 **Usage:**
-These are automatically copied to your project root during `ultrapy init`.
+These are automatically copied to your project root during `ultrapyup init`.

 ## 🔧 Base Configuration Features